viera97/fastchat-mcp/README.md

 chat = Fastchat(model="my-openai-model-name", ...)
 ```

-**Default Model (`"gpt4-o-mini"`):** gpt4-o-mini is an optimized implementation of the GPT-4 model that provides a balance between computational performance and resource efficiency.
-This model is specifically designed to operate in environments with memory constraints while maintaining superior predictive quality.
+**Default Model (`"gpt-5-nano"`):** GPT-5 Nano is the smallest and fastest version of the GPT-5 family, designed to deliver quick and accurate responses with ultra-low latency.
+It is optimized for simple tasks and processing large volumes of queries.
+Its focus is on speed and low cost, making it ideal for personal assistants, rapid translation, and lightweight applications, while maintaining basic reasoning capabilities and reliable text generation.

 ## Implemented Transfer Protocols